 All of this ties together to show clients that you are a reliable business to work with.
-It goes without saying that this is essential when thinking about Fire & Security: people don’t want to be in doubt about these things, and automation can help cement the reliability of your brand.
+This is essential when thinking about Fire & Security: people don’t want to be in doubt about their safety, and automation is one great way to help cement the reliability of your brand.

-After all, think about it in terms of your own business, whether it be fail-safe electronic locks, or alternate fire-suppression systems: it’s best to prepare for numerous outcomes (and so offer additional solutions) in the case that a single choice may not work.
+Think about it in terms of your own business, whether it's fail-safe electronic locks, or fire-suppression systems: it’s best to prepare for numerous outcomes (and offer additional solutions) in the case that a single choice may not work.

 Automation works in a similar fashion: it’s a great tool, and one that helps you highlight and manage your own accountability, as well as monitor and adapt your solutions, and you’ll continue to reap the benefits as your grow and develop.